-2. Meet with AMCOT to discuss the possibility of engaging the NCTO Fiber Committee to consider the return to an annual or bi-annual review and updating of the Southern Mill Rules including the Pima rules section, noting that such Rules were last ratified and updated in 2004;
+2. Meet with AMCOT to discuss the possibility of engaging the National Council of Textile Organizations (NCTO) Fiber Committee to consider the return to an annual or bi-annual review and updating of the Southern Mill Rules including the Pima rules section, noting that such Rules were last ratified and updated in 2004;

-40 3.
-Urge mills to have sufficient personnel readily available for scheduling and verifying deliveries;
+3. Urge mills to have sufficient personnel readily available for scheduling and verifying deliveries;

-43 4.
-Request mills to be aware of the Hours of Service Regulations for truckers which may drastically impact their costs and service for cotton deliveries, and to review and if necessary, expand their receiving hours;
+4. Request mills to be aware of the Hours of Service Regulations for truckers which may drastically impact their costs and service for cotton deliveries, and to review and if necessary, expand their receiving hours;